thiennp/frontend-mastery-hub/levels/14/README.md

 # Level 14: Testing & Quality Assurance

 ## Overview
-This level focuses on testing & quality assurance and provides comprehensive learning materials, examples, and projects.
+Master testing strategies, tools, and quality assurance practices for frontend development

 ## Learning Objectives
 By the end of this level, you will: